What I do when I meet with God has changed over the years, depending on life.

 When I sit down at my table, the first thing I open is (sorry!) not my Bible.
 My goal here is to prepare my mind and heart, for that moment when I open my Bible and begin studying.

 “Serve the Lord with gladness; come before His presence with singing.”
 Psalm 100:2

 So I come.
 And I sing.
 Very quietly because the rest of the household is usually still sleeping.

 Many hymns focus on the character of God, the doctrines of the gospel, and our need for a Savior.
 My heart is directed to praise God and get focused on Him.
 I am made ready through the action of praise.

 I love hymns.
 But you could sing anything.
-Songs you know by heart, or just singing along with your Pandora worship station.
+Songs you know by heart, or just stream your favorite worship station for a few minutes.
 Sometimes, there is a particular song on my heart, and I look it up on YouTube.

 However you do it, the personal discipline of singing to the Lord may just transform your morning routine.